 Seek medical attention right away if any of these SEVERE side effects occur:

 Cough; diarrhea; dizziness; headache; sore throat; stuffy or runny nose; tiredness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); change in the amount of urine produced; chest, jaw, or arm pain; confusion; dark urine; eye pain; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent sore throat; increased thirst; mental or mood changes; muscle pain, weakness, or cramps; red, swollen, blistered, or peeling skin; seizures; severe or persistent dizziness or light-headedness; shortness of breath; stomach pain; sudden, severe nausea; sudden, unexplained weight gain; swelling of the feet, ankles, or hands; unusual bruising or bleeding; unusual sweating, tiredness, or weakness; unusually dry mouth; vision changes (eg, blurred vision, decrease in vision); vomiting; worsening of angina pain (eg, longer, more often, more severe); yellowing of the eyes or skin.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); change in the amount of urine produced; chest, jaw, or arm pain; confusion; eye pain; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent sore throat; increased thirst; mental or mood changes; muscle pain, weakness, or cramps; seizures; severe or persistent dizziness or light-headedness; shortness of breath; stomach pain; sudden, severe nausea; sudden, unexplained weight gain; swelling of the feet, ankles, or hands; symptoms of liver problems (eg, yellowing of the skin or eyes; dark urine; pale stools; severe or persistent nausea, stomach pain, or loss of appetite); unusual bruising or bleeding; unusual sweating, tiredness, or weakness; unusually dry mouth; vision changes (eg, blurred vision, decrease in vision); vomiting; worsening of angina pain (eg, longer, more often, more severe).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.